 Many osteopathic medical schools are also accredited by a regional educational accrediting organization.

-New colleges of osteopathic medicine hold provisional accreditation status during their first four years of student enrollment.
+New colleges of osteopathic medicine (COMs) hold provisional accreditation status during their first four years of student enrollment.
 A college holding provisional accreditation status may admit students and offer medical instruction.
-During the year preceding the graduation of its first class, a provisionally accredited college will conduct various activities that will allow it to attain fully accredited status.
+During the year preceding the graduation of its first class, a provisionally accredited COM will conduct various activities that will allow it to attain fully accredited status.
 Should the college not gain full accreditation, COCA has policies and procedures in place to protect the educational and financial investments of students.

 Osteopathic Medicine Four-Year Curriculum